nschultze/CS585/README.md

-This is the repository for CS585 Natural Language Processing.
+This is the GitHub repository for my CS585 Natural Language Processing Homework.